apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 ## Custom and Third-Party Source

 It is common to customize or extend the functionality of CAS by developing Java components that implement CAS APIs or to include third-party source by dependency references.
-Including third-party source is trivial; simply include the relevant dependency in the overlay `build.gradle` file.
+Including third-party source is trivial; include the relevant dependency in the overlay `build.gradle` file.

 <div class="alert alert-warning"><strong>Stop Coding</strong><p>